If you would like to support this site, please consider Donating.

 An excellent review of the Mesoamerican species of Lysiloma with complete botanical descriptions, range, habitats and uses.

 ].
-It has a slender, short bole topped with long, somewhat arching branches to form an umbrella-like silhouette.
+It has a short bole that can be 60 - 90cm in diameter, exceptionally to 120cm, topped with long, somewhat arching branches to form an umbrella-like silhouette.
 The plant has a tendency to form more than one trunk[

 309